 Secondly, although notes have been provided in some cases, the definition must not rely on the note to be understood (otherwise the first rule is broken).

-Thirdly, this is a Relational-order Glossary, in which definitions are presented in a relational order, respecting the rule wherein no definition may use another defined term unless that term has been previously defined.
+Thirdly, this is a Relational-order Glossary, in which definitions are presented in a relational (or dependency) order, respecting the rule wherein no definition may use another defined term unless that term has been previously defined.
 This serves to provide a ‘developing comprehension’ as definitions are read-through in a developing ‘story-line’.
 This also serves to ensure that, importantly, there are no circularities within the definitions.

 The definitions are: